observability-lab-cse/observability-lab/sample-application/devices-state-manager/DevicesStateManager/README.md

 ## Check results

-If you run the whole solution, including the Devices Simulator, then when Devices State Manager starts running, you should see messages being received and processed
+If you run the whole solution, including the Devices Simulator, then, once Devices State Manager starts running, you should see messages being received and processed:

 ```text
 info: DevicesStateManager.EventHubReceiverService[0]